skeletonlabs/skeleton/.changeset/spotty-seas-end.md

 "@skeletonlabs/skeleton": patch
 ---

-bugfix:Added secure context check and error message to clipboard action when used outside secure context
+bugfix: Added check and error message to clipboard action when used outside secure context